Niall Quinn (racing driver): 2008–2010

 Quinn driving for Team Loctite at the Croft round of the 2008 British Formula 3 season.

 In January 2008, Quinn competed in four rounds of the Asian Formula Three series in Batangas, Philippines with Aran Racing, scoring two second-place finishes on his Formula Three debut.

-He drove as Rookie driver for Team Ireland in A1GP World Cup of Motorsport, season 3, for the Australian, South African, Mexican, Chinese, and Great British rounds of the series.
+Quinn drove as Rookie driver for Team Ireland in A1GP World Cup of Motorsport, season 3, for the Australian, South African, Mexican, Chinese, and Great British rounds of the series.
 He was signed again signed up for season 4 as rookie driver.

-He competed in early rounds of the British Formula 3 series in the National class with Team Loctite in a Dallara Mugen-Honda.
+Quinn competed in early rounds of the British Formula 3 series in the National class with Team Loctite in a Dallara Mugen-Honda.
 Later in the season, he raced in the German F3 championship for one round at Oschersleben with Van Amersfoort Racing in a Dallara Volkswagen.

 Quinn won the Formula Palmer Audi Autumn Trophy, with two wins and four podiums.

 Despite the success in 2008, Quinn did not race full-time in 2009, only testing for A1 Team Ireland and appearing in a few exhibition events such as the Goodwood Festival of Speed and the Dublin Grand Prix.

-He signed with Team PBIR to race in the Firestone Indy Lights series beginning with the inaugural race at Barber Motorsports Park in April 2010.
+Quinn signed with Team PBIR to race in the Firestone Indy Lights series beginning with the inaugural race at Barber Motorsports Park in April 2010.